 To be admitted to the master’s degree program in biotechnology at UT Health Science Center, a student must hold a bachelor’s degree, ideally in biology or chemistry, but a degree in a related field (bio-physics or physics with a biological emphasis) is acceptable.
-Students must have been completed Biochemistry I or an equivalent with a grade of B or better.
+Students must have completed Biochemistry I or an equivalent with a grade of B or better.

 Students must complete the graduate program application.